amirongit/notecode/algebra.md

 ### Solving linear equations with fractions or decimals
 - multiply both sides of the equation by the LCD of all fractions to isolate the variable (must be done after simplification)
 #### Least common multiple
-- the product of the prime factors of the given terms with the most repetition
+- product of the prime factors of the given terms with the most repetition
-- the smallest multiple of the given numbers
+- smallest multiple of the given numbers
 #### Least common denominator
 - LCM of denominators of the given fractions